KaneRodriguez/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 ![onlineTrafficSignImagesPredictions][onlineTrafficSignImagesPredictions]

-Notice how the only image in which the model was not 100% certain of it's prediction, was the stop sign.
+Notice how the only image in which the model was not 100% certain of it's prediction was the stop sign.
 The model has a 0.1% confidence in the stop sign being a stop sign, a 'close' second best!

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?